–China’s carbon market officially starts in two days (Feb. 1)

 It’s a hard, declining cap that the climate needs, which would boost the chance of global emissions falling quickly from current levels.
 While China’s emissions have grown, on a per person basis they remain far below those in the U.S.

 It might sound technical, but it’s some of the most important news for our climate in the past 30 years, the period when countries agreed to tackle heat-trapping gas via the United Nations to avoid global warming.
-This also potentially pivots China from its “developing country” mindset.
+This also potentially pivots China from its “developing country” mindset (but for now China is sticking with its line that it’s the biggest developing nation).

 Given its population, China’s move makes it the world’s biggest climate champion (if it wasn’t before).

-Biden’s potential control of lawmaking for at least two years may have influenced the timing of China’s announcement on its planned cap for the five years through 2030.
+Biden’s potential control of lawmaking for at least two years may have influenced the timing of China’s announcement on its planned cap at some point in the five years through 2030.

 “One of the nice things about communist dictatorships is that you can afford to take the long-term perspective,” said Yvo De Boer, former executive director of the UN Framework Convention on Climate Change.
 “You don’t need to worry about the day-to-day sentiments and concerns of voters.”

-The U.S. and China have been locked in a trade dispute for much of outgoing President Donald Trump’s four-year term.
-The global pandemic has caused emissions to plunge, especially in specific nations including the U.S.: https://carrzee.org/2021/01/12/the-u-s-has-cut-emissions-by-the-biggest-amount-in-history-for-a-single-nation/
+The U.S. and China have been locked in a trade dispute for much of former President Donald Trump’s four-year term.
+The global pandemic has caused emissions to plunge, especially in specific nations including the U.S.: http://carrzee.org/2021/01/12/the-u-s-has-cut-emissions-by-the-biggest-amount-in-history-for-a-single-nation/

 At a news conference on 5 January, Li Gao, head of climate change at the China ecology/environment ministry, said the Asian nation will make efforts to tighten emission allowance allocation under its planned carbon market as the country forges ahead to establish a carbon emission management mechanism with a national emission cap, China Daily said Jan.
 7 in a story that was subsequently published Jan.
 8 on the website of the nation’s environment ministry.

-That publication on the official goverment site gives it added credibility:
+That publication on the official government site gives it added credibility:

 Setting a target on carbon intensity－or carbon dioxide emissions per unit of GDP－ is what the country has done until now.
 That will be a stepping stone during the next five years, Li said, according to the report.